Veganism- A Dirty Word?

 Whilst there are a number of other highly accessible, popular and extremely informative documentaries regarding the issue of the meat and dairy industry, if there is one documentary I could convince even just one reader to watch, it would be Cowspiracy.
 I not only recommend this documentary because the content within it is so brilliantly portrayed and told, but also because for the first time throughout my whole battle to make the switch, something FINALLY clicked after watching this; and it was for reasons I was not expecting.

-Unlike a majority of other documentaries and research that is focused around the issue of the meat and dairy industry involving animal suffering and cruelty (which of course is just as important and serious), Cowspiracy focuses around the issue of our meat and dairy consumption linked to the detriments it has on the environment and the significantly scary impact it has on the world's environmental degradation.
+Unlike a majority of other documentaries and research that is focused around the issue of the meat and dairy industry involving animal suffering and cruelty (which of course is just as important and serious), Cowspiracy focuses around the issue of our meat and dairy consumption linked to the detriments it has on the environment and the significantly concerning impact it has on the world's environmental degradation.
 This was a perspective and aspect I was so niave and ignorant about previously, and as the documentary explains, it is something that is not as widely known or discussed.

 I'm fine to admit that sustainability and the threat of climate change was the perspective that ultimately altered my values on the meat and dairy industry, instead of the argument of animal rights and cruelty.
 That does not mean however that I do not agree with the current practises and conditions that animals are treated and suffer from within both industries.
 And I hope that one day, as I continue to educate myself, that I will be able to fully make the connection between the meat served on people's plates with living creatures that are just as worthy of life, as both you and I are.